 “I only join wine clubs after the second positive experience with the winery, and certainly only join wine clubs where one can customize the allotment,” explains Harvest Moon owner and winemaker Randy Pitts of the philosophy behind his wine club.
 “This ensures the winery isn’t using the club as dumping grounds for wines that are not moving in the tasting room or not picked up by distributors.”

 Discounts vary according to commitment, as with other clubs, from 15 percent to 25 percent.
-Members get an email listing a suggested selection of wines, but they may select from a list of alternatives before the wines leave the small Russian River Valley winery.
+Members get an email listing a suggested selection of wines, but they may choose from a list of alternatives before the wines leave the small Russian River Valley winery.

 Rodney Strong wines may be more familiar to supermarket shoppers, but the venerable Healdsburg-area winery still has something special to offer their club members.